Ashleynyeango12/Introduction-to-QT/README.md

 # Introduction-to-QT

-This QT project just prompts user to enter their details for attendance
+This QT project prompts user to enter their details for attendance.